Marker Logo

 this page online

-.
+in these topic lists: Industry & CommerceSettlements & Settlers.
 In addition, it is included in the Tennessee, The Historical Commission of Metropolitan Nashville and Davidson County series list.
 A significant historical year for this entry is 1897.

 Location.
 36° 8.619′ N, 86° 46.161′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in South Nashville.
-Marker is on Chestnut Street just east of Martin Street, on the right when traveling east.
+It is on Chestnut Street just east of Martin Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 431 Chestnut St, Nashville TN 37203, United States of America.
 Touch for directions.

 May Hosiery Mills Marker image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, March 29, 2020
+Photographed by Duane and Tracy Marsteller, March 29, 2020

 2. May Hosiery Mills Marker